jimbog/csv_api/Readme.md

 Description
 ---
 This app uses grape to serve data from multiple csv files.
-The data is retrieved by an AngularJS that displays it on a table.
+The data is retrieved by an AngularJS app that displays it on a table.

 Usage
 ---